shakeel-hep/HK-Effective-Action/README.md

 # HK-Effective-Action
-This repository contains files aiding to the calculation of effective action obtained after integrating out non-degenarate heavy fields.
+This repository contains files aiding the calculation of effective action obtained after integrating out non-degenerate heavy fields in the Heat Kernel formalism.